top of page

 TREATMENT LIMITATIONS CONTRIBUTE TO DISEASE BURDEN

 Current treatment options for infertility include hormone therapies, fertility drugs including Follicle Stimulating Hormone (FSH), surgery, and assisted reproduction technologies.
 Owing to the complexity of the disease, infertility treatments often involve significant financial, physical, and psychological time commitments, which exacerbate the burden of infertility for patients.
-This includes adherence to onerous treatment protocols for which there is historically significant (30%) discontinuation among patients.
-Moreover, the unsatisfactory rate of in vitro fertilization (40-50% of births in couples treated on average four-to-five times) is compounded by the high cost of treatment.
+This includes adherence to onerous treatment protocols for which there is historically significant discontinuation (50%) among patients (3).

 These are among the constraining factors that are contributing to the significant need for new medical options that combine increased effectiveness with a simplified and cost-effective treatment regimen for infertility.